 Increased recreational sports activity especially among middle-aged adults.
 Additionally, risk factors for tendinopathy include muscle stiffness, rapid increases in volume of training/tendon loading, and increasing age.
 Adults over 35 years old are at increased risk for this condition.

-A careful history and physical exam by a sports medicine doctor can help confirm the diagnosis and help you on your way to recovery.
+A careful history and physical exam by a sports medicine doctor can help confirm the diagnosis and help guide you with specific treatment options on your way to recovery.
 Diagnostic imaging with musculoskeletal ultrasound can be helpful for evaluating tendinopathy and associated tendon thickening or even tearing.

 Even though tendinopathies can be difficult to treat and take time to recover, at Sports Health Northwest, we know how important it is for our Portland area patients to be active with their preferred sports activities during certain seasons, and we want to help you achieve your goals.